-The ADX indicator is made up of three lines.
+The DAX ADX indicator is made up of three lines.
 You have the ADX line (black) a +DI (green) line and a +DI line (blue).
 The two DI lines are known as the positive directional index or positive di line and the negative directional index or the negaative di line.
 These two lines actually help create the ADX line.
 The calculation of these lines is pretty complex, so rather than explain the exact formulas for each lines, I will summarise what they do.

 The +DI line looks at how strong or weak the buyers in the market are.
 The -DI line looks at how strong or weak the seelers in the market are.
-The ADX line does not care about which direction a market is moving.
+The DAX ADX line does not care about which direction a market is moving.
 It simply shows the strength of the overall trend.

 When the DAX ADX line is above 40 and rising, this is indicative of a strong trend.
 When the ADX line is below 20 and falling, this is indicative of a ranging market.
 You can see above here that we are currently above 40 and rising and the market is in a downtrend.
 Sometimes, traders will put that 40 number at 30 for more signals.
 Some traders say you can start looking to trade trends above 25 instead of 20.
 There’s a lot of debate as to what’s the best number to use.

 We can start using the ADX indicator as a confirmation of whether or not the DAX is trending.
 It will help you to avoid ‘choppy periods’.
 Range traders can not make money in ranging markets.
-The developer of the indicator recommends not trading any trend based strategy, if the ADX line is below both the DI lines.
+The developer of the indicator recommends not trading any trend based strategy if the DAX ADX line is below both the DI lines.
 (Even if the ADX line is above 20).
 Here you see a situation you want to avoid trend strategies.
-In fact, maybe avoid the market altogether because the ADX line is below both +DI and -DI lines.
+In fact, maybe avoid the market altogether because the DAX ADX line is below both +DI and -DI lines.
 You can also see that there’s not much action in the market at all.

 Another way we can use the ADX indicator is to identify the potential start of a new trend.
-We watch the ADX line for a move from below the 20 line to above the 20 line.
+We watch the DAX ADX line for a move from below the 20 line to above the 20 line.
 This would be a signal that the market may be beginning a new trend.
 The longer the market has been in a range, the stronger the signal when it moves above the 20 line.
 So again, above, you can see the period of slow price action and ADX indicator below 20.
 Then we have a break above 20 and the price begins to follow.